-- Replica package file contains information about the Authentication Manager primary instance that enables replication from the primary to the replica instances. - Primary data file contains a copy of the contents of the primary database.
+Replica package file.
+A.pkg file containing information about the Authentication Manager primary instance that enables replication from the primary to the replica instances.

+Primary data file.
+A.dmp file containing a copy of the data in the primary database.
 The data from the primary database must be copied to the replica database when a replica instance is first installed.

-Use the RSA Operations Console on the Authentication Manager primary instance to generate the replica package file and, optionally, the primary data file.
-The details of the procedure differ somewhat, depending on whether:
+Use the RSA Operations Console on the Authentication Manager primary instance to generate the replica package file and, if you are doing a manual data transfer, the primary data .dmp file.